mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Architectural contributions

+1. He, Kaiming, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+"Deep residual learning for image recognition."
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 770-778.
+2016.

 1. Feichtenhofer, Christoph, Haoqi Fan, Jitendra Malik, and Kaiming He.
 "Slowfast networks for video recognition."
 In Proceedings of the IEEE/CVF international conference on computer vision, pp. 6202-6211.
 2019.
   - Motivation: No need to treat spatial (semantics) and temporal dimension equally (Retinal ganglion cells)
   - TP: Two pathway model (Slow {low fps} and fast {high fps})